rapdev-io/addon-datadog-agent/README.md

 # Datadog Agent Home Assistant add-on repository

-This addon stands up the datadog agent in your HA environment.
+This addon stands up the [Datadog agent](https://docs.datadoghq.com/agent/?tab=cloud_and_container) as a docker container in your HA environment.

 Good for: